What is Coding?

-Scratch is a programming language and online community where students learn how to code and share their interactive stories, animations, and games with people around the world.
+Scratch (by MIT) is a block-based programming language and online community where students can learn how to code and share their interactive stories, animations, and games with people around the world.

 Affordances of Scratch